-This is version 2.1 system which has been on the air from Feb thru May of 2005.
-The exciter is behind "BOB", which now has both tubes, a redesigned output coupling circuit, and a few other minor mods.
+The version 2.1 system was on the air from Feb thru May of 2005.
+The (now retired) exciter is behind "BOB", which now has both tubes, a redesigned output coupling circuit, and a few other minor mods.
 (This pic is version 2.0, with the wire spool RF output.
-This has now been replaced with a nice home-made coil, which was done in version 2.1.)
+That was replaced with a nice home-made coil in version 2.1.)

 Instead of the tradional "Pi-Net" circuit, V2.0 & 2.1 use an air-core RF transformer.
 There are two reasons for doing this.

 1) Both the primary and secondary are GROUND-REFERENCED

 You only need to tune for the dip in plate current, and you're done!

 My absolute max output with that design was 30 watts, CW.
 (At 575v, the B+ was a little low.)
 With this version, I could only get about 12 watts carrier to see 100% positive mod.
 I included the O'scope in the pic, just to "show off" the nice envelope! ;) The sinewave is actually being generated by accoustic feedback, and it was varying, so that is why it is not 100% in this picture.

 If you click this pic and view the LARGE version, you will see some text that I added to the image, pointing out what some of the items in the picture were.